 Looking to tone up and boost strength?
-Mastering the wall plank could help you do just this!
+Mastering how to do a wall plank could help you do just this.

 Whether you’re into your fitness or not, you’ll have heard of the plank - where you either balance yourself on your forearms or palms of your hands, with your body in a straight line, resting on your toes.